-Techspray has a large variety vapor degreasing cleaners that are engineered to be less toxic than many other solvents, yet powerful enough for the most difficult soils.
+Techspray has an array of vapor degreasing cleaners that are engineered to be less toxic than many other solvents, yet powerful enough for the most difficult soils.

 Vapor degreasing is a cleaning process that involves rinsing and cleaning parts in ultra-pure vapor.
 The process doesn’t require any water or scrubbing and is used to safely clean various materials like plastic, glass, metal, gold, and ceramic.